CanonEnsemble/Hyperbolic-Chern-Numebrs/README.md

 ## Computation of Chern number
 The files in the folder `1_chern` are used to compute the Chern number associated with a particular irrep.
-The codes are written in MATLAB, but the necessary input files are provided as .txt files if one wants to use a different language.
+The codes are written in MATLAB, but the necessary input files are provided as .txt files for those who prefer to use a different language.

 - Projector matrices: